Van-Vu/traffic-classifier-project/writeup_template.md

 | 9.72755253e-32				    | Keep left|

-For the fourth image, the model is quite sure that this is a Children crossing sign (probability of 1)
+For the fourth image, the model is quite sure that this is a Children crossing sign (probability of 1).
+Other classifications are very low

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|